92bondstreet/rdd-cdd-tdd/weather/README.md

 1. Fork the project via github
 1. Clone the project git clone https://github.com/YOUR_USERNAME/rdd-cdd-tdd
-1. Solve each exercises inside index.js file with JavaScript
-1. Check your codebase by opening /public/index.js
+1. Check your codebase by opening /weather/index.js
-1. Check the ouput in your browser console

-## INSTALL

-1) Fork le dossier
-2) Clone
+## HOW DOES IT WORK ?

-3) open a terminal and g to the good directory
+  open a terminal and go to the good directory node index.js npm install to install all the modules necessary to work the code.
-4) node index.js
-5) npm install public-ip
-6) npm install chalk
-7) npm install cli-table
-8) npm install minimist

-// ou Faire installer npm install.

-## How does it work ?
+## OPTIONS

-1) To know the temperature of the place where you are : node index.js
+  To know the temperature of the place where you are : node index.js

-2) To know the temperature of a specific place you tape: node index.js -s courbevoie
+  To know the temperature of a specific place you tape: node index.js -s courbevoie